 Projected Operation - UP/SP will significantly change the functions performed by North Little Rock Yard.
 Pine Bluff will assume the primary role of blocking southbound traffic received from the Chicago, Salem, St. Louis and Memphis gateways.
-This rerouting perform additional blocking for locations north of Little Rock.
+This rerouting of southbound traffic will allow North Little Rock to absorb the northbound SP traffic and perform additional blocking for locations north of Little Rock.
 Since this will represent only a change of function and the amount of work will not change significantly, no changes are anticipated in the level of resources at North Little Rock Yard.